brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 ```

 Now this intro says we can use the GUI and the web GUI in order to set these configuration setting.
-I ignored this and went with the third option of editing the config file manually, in the command line, using nano, over SSH.
+I ignored this and went with the third option of editing the config file manually using nano over SSH, this is not recommended for beginners.

 You not only don't have to do it this way but I would strongly advise against it unless you are a power user or are very familiar with the linux terminal.
-As a matter of fact, I will be walking through how to get to the web interface as it is much more simple to setup.
+As a matter of fact, I will be walking through how to get to the web interface as it is way more simple to setup.

 Basically we can go to <server_name>:webUI_port and see the gui of the server right?
 Not quite.